kyma-project/cloud-manager/docs/user/resources/04-40-10-azure-vpc-peering.md

 Kyma and the remote Azure Virtual Private Cloud (VPC) network.
 Virtual network peering is only possible within the networks of the same cloud provider.

-Once an AzureVpcPeering CR is created and reconciled, the Cloud Manager controller first creates a virtual network peering connection in the Virtual Private Cloud (VPC) network of the Kyma cluster in the underlying cloud provider and accepts VPC peering connection in the remote cloud provider subscription.
+Once an `AzureVpcPeering` CR is created and reconciled, the Cloud Manager controller creates a VPC peering connection in the VPC network of the Kyma cluster in the underlying cloud provider subscription, and accepts a VPC peering connection in the remote cloud provider subscription.

+### Authorization

-You must authorize Cloud Manager service principal `kyma-cloud-manager-ENV` in the remote cloud provider subscription to accept VPC peering connection.
-Assign the following IAM roles to the Cloud Manager service principal in the remote subscription:
+Cloud Manager must be authorized in the remote cloud provider subscription to accept a VPC peering connection.

+Assign the following IAM roles to the Cloud Manager service principal `kyma-cloud-manager-peering-ENV` in the remote subscription:
 * Classic Network Contributor
 * Network Contributor

-AzureVpcPeering can be deleted at any time but the VPC peering connection in the remote subscription must be deleted manually.
+**ENV** corresponds to **dev**, **stage**, or **prod**.

+### Deleting `AzureVpcPeering`

+Kyma's underlying cloud provider VPC peering connection is deleted as a part of the AzureVpcPeering deletion.
+The remote VPC peering connection is left hanging, and you must delete it manually.

 ## Specification <!-- {docsify-ignore} -->

 This table lists the parameters of the given resource together with their descriptions: